anomaly/prestans-docs/source/types.rst

         tracks = prestans.types.Array(element_template=Track(), min_length=1)

 Arrays of Models are validated using the rules defined by each attribute.
-If you are creating an Array of a basic prestans type, the validation rules are defined in the instance provided as the ``element_template``:
+If you are creating an Array of a basic Prestans type, the validation rules are defined in the instance provided as the ``element_template``:

 .. code-block:: python